 |

-Agus Ditzend Woodward - Operations Director
+Agus Woodward - Interim Executive Director

 Ms. Jessie became a part of the TLC team in June 2021.
 Originally from Southern California, Summit County has been home for nearly 20 years.
 Jessie began working with young children as a swim instructor as a teenager and later studied Spanish education at the University of Northern Colorado.
 She worked at the Family Intercultural Resource Center as an Early Childhood Educator for 4 years.
 Jessie currently volunteers for the children's programs at her church.
 For the past year, Jessie enjoyed working in the two toddler classrooms and is now working in both infant classes.
 Ms. Jessie is very happy for the chance to love and nurture our tiniest students in this coming school year.